kmarkus/rFSM/doc/README.txt

   exit(fsm, state, 'exit')

       which are called when the state is entered exited or exited respectively.
-The argument passed in are the toplevel statechart, the current state and the string 'entry' resp. 'exit'.
+The arguments passed in are the toplevel statechart, the current state and the string 'entry' resp. 'exit'.
 (The rationale behind the third argument is to allow one function to handle entry and exit and thus to be able to identify which one is being called.)

-      Simple states may additionaly define a do function (it is called =doo= in to avoid clashes with the identically named Lua keyword).
+      Simple states may additionaly define a do function (it is called =doo= in rFSM to avoid clashes with the identically named Lua keyword).